-The tactics needed for marketing art and elevating your creative practice are going to be different for every person.
+The tactics needed for marketing art and elevating your creative practice are different for every person.
 A one-size-fits-all guide that runs through the usual art marketing, eCommerce, website, social media, email, legal, and contract strategies may offer helpful components, but isn’t applicable to everyone.
 This is because artists and crafters come from so many varieties of experience, socioeconomic backgrounds, disabilities, and adversities to overcome.
-Side Arts helps add credibility to your creative practice by providing custom visual artist certified one-sheets.
+Express your unique visual art practice with help from Side Arts’ representation and custom visual artist certified one-sheets.

 Marketing Art: A Fresh Approach

 What is common in all artists’ journeys is that you FEEL a certain way about implementing these strategies.
 This is something that CAN be managed and adapted to having a positive experience with marketing art.

 So rather than talking about the latest social media strategy, let’s start talking about how you feel about using social media to promote your artwork.
 Whether you are a digital native or technophobe, your instincts are at the core of how you use platforms to promote your work.